-AVANDAMET contains two prescription medicines for treating diabetes, rosiglitazone maleate (AVANDIA) and metformin hydrochloride.
-AVANDAMET is used, with diet and exercise, to treat certain adults with type 2 ("adult-onset" or "non-insulin dependent") diabetes ("high blood sugar") who are:
+AVANDAMET contains two prescription medicines for treating diabetes, rosiglitazone maleate (AVANDIA®) and metformin hydrochloride.
+AVANDAMET is used, with diet and exercise, to treat adults with type 2 (“adult-onset” or “non-insulin dependent”) diabetes (“high blood sugar”).

 Metformin works mainly by decreasing the production of sugar by your liver.
 Rosiglitazone helps your body respond better to its natural insulin and does not cause your body to make more insulin.
 These medicines work together to help control your blood sugar.
 AVANDAMET may be used alone or with other diabetes medicines.

-It is not known if AVANDAMET is safe and effective in children under 18 years old.
+It is not known if AVANDAMET is safe and effective in children younger than 18 years old.

 Who should not take AVANDAMET?

 - have kidney problems.
 Before you take AVANDAMET and while you take it, your doctor should test your blood to check for signs of kidney problems.